joeyvanderbie/samsunggear3602sphere/README.md

-# fusion2sphere for Samsung Gear360
+# Samsung Gear360 2 sphere - gear3602sphere
 This is a modified version the fusion2sphere code at https://github.com/trek-view/fusion2sphere

 modifications by